Cronan Ranch - Nov. '25

 south fork in the Sierra foothills

-the hikers in the woods buckeye seeds
+the hikers in the woods huge buckeye seeds

 wild grape again a great walk !